The Benefits of Skylights In Your Home

 If you’re concerned about your carbon footprint, a skylight can be a great way to reduce your home’s energy consumption.
 A well-designed skylight or sun tunnel can capture the sun’s rays throughout the day, illuminating a room without using any power at all.
 Plus, many skylights come with built-in blinds and shades so you can control the light level to your preference.
 Some skylights are even solar-powered, so you can operate the blinds and vents without connecting to your power lines.

 Modern skylights also help reduce thermal transfer with improved air barriers between panes and UV-reflective coatings on the exterior.
 Even the skylight blinds help create a thermal barrier that keeps temperatures inside your home where you want them.

 Skylights Improve Home Airflow

 Another benefit of skylights is they improve the ventilation and airflow in your house without relying on energy-inefficient air conditioning units or bulky fans.
 Opening up your skylight allows outside air in just like a window does.
-And because theyare positioned higher, they're excellent at removing smoke from a kitchen, steam from a bathroom or stale air from any room in the house.
+And because they’re positioned higher, they’re excellent at removing smoke from a kitchen, steam from a bathroom, or stale air from any room in the house.

 Skylights also help keep your home cooler when the weather is hot.
-By opening up your skylight on hot days you create a chimney effect which draws warm air out of the house.
+By opening up your skylight on hot days, you create a chimney effect that draws warm air out of the house.
 Cooler air is then pulled in from below to replace it, keeping your indoor temperatures low without running the A/C.